cnoe-io/plugin-argo-workflows/README.md

 - `argo-workflows.cnoe.io/cluster-name`: Optional.
 Specifies the name of the Kubernetes cluster to retrieve information from.
 If missing chooses the Kubernetes context available to backstage at runtime.

-you can also use the `backstage.io/kubernetes-label-selector`, to select the relevant spark jobs.
+you can also use the `backstage.io/kubernetes-label-selector`, to select the relevant argo workflows.
 However , `backstage.io/kubernetes-label-selector` is a generic label selector used more widely by the Kubernetes plugin which could pull other less relevant data pulled into your backstage deployment as well.
 We recommend using `argo-workflows.cnoe.io/label-selector` when using this plugin.